 Let’s keep the single-passenger cars to a minimum.
 This is great for air quality, yes, but also stress levels, personal health, productivity, safety, and more.
 Austin has abundant options for getting around:

-Walking!
-Seriously, much of Design Week is downtown.
-Walking is amazing for your physical and mental health, and the original zero-emissions way to move.
+- Walking!
+Seriously, there are several Design Week events downtown.
+Walking is amazing for your physical and emotional health, and the original zero-emissions way to move.

 For a full list of convenient and sustainable transport services in Austin, visit Get There ATX

 Getting to Austin

 Visiting from out of town?
 Before you drive alone or book a flight, try out these forward-looking travel services:

 Our hosts are at the heart of Austin Design Week.
 We provided them with a list of recommendations on how they can make their events more sustainable.
 This list included:

 - Waste handling